 MYTH #7: Students are admitted to private voucher schools by lottery.

 TRUTH: While vouchers themselves are awarded through a lottery system, private school admission is not.
 The voucher does not come with a guarantee of admission to a private voucher school.
 Voucher schools are allowed to pick and choose which students they want to admit.
-They are not required to admit voucher recipients and, in fact, routinely deny admission to students they don’t see as “a good fit” for their schools.
-In the 2016-2017 school year in Mississippi, 134 of the 425 special needs vouchers awarded to students were not being used as of January 2017.
-Many parents report that they were unable to use the voucher because no private school would admit their children. (*Data per MDE public records response 6/30/2017, see more)
+They are not required to admit voucher recipients and, in fact, routinely deny admission to students they don’t see as “a good fit.”
+In the 2016-2017 school year in Mississippi, 220 of the 559 students assigned vouchers never used them (39%)*.
+Some parents reported to the Mississippi Department of Education that they were unable to use the voucher because no private school would admit their children. (*Data per MDE public records response 6/30/2017, see more)

 MYTH #8: Vouchers don’t hurt public schools.